gideon-droid/github-slideshow/_posts/0000-01-02-gideon-droid.md

 layout:Slide
 title:"welcome to our second slide!"
 ---
-use the arrows to go back
+on the left side of the screen you can use the arrow to go back!